-At the top of Santa Ana, there’s the lighthouse and the Plaza de Honores.
+And at the top of this colorful neighborhood of Santa Ana, there’s the lighthouse.
+And the Plaza de Honores.
 You’ll hear some locals refer to it as “Loninchao”, which is what the first inhabitants of this area named the hill.

 Get ready for a little exercise though, as they have to climb 444 steps through these colorful houses to reach the lighthouse.
 (A number is etched on each step, also tempting you with how much further you have left to go.)